NAICC ANNUAL MEETING AND AG PRO EXPO

 - Refresher GLP Training: Limited to 60 participants.
 This course will refresh and challenge your GLP knowledge and has something for everyone.
 You will be encouraged to think outside the box when interpreting the GLPs.
 Material will cover topics relevant to field, lab, and sponsor GLP personnel, utilizing real-life scenarios and group discussion.
 We will also focus on a particular GLP area/topic for deeper understanding.
 GLP experts/consultants will be present to moderate and answer questions.

-- Practical Field Workshop Application: Limited to 25 participants.
+- Practical Field Workshop Harvesting: Limited to 25 participants.
 This hands-on workshop will focus on application techniques, equipment, data documentation, and GLP compliance.
 This session is designed to provide practical information on overall trial conduct, GLP compliance issues, industry best practices, and efficiency in capturing raw data for field research personnel and QA professionals conducting/auditing GLP studies.

 Attendance certification and CEUs for CPCC-I, CPCC-R, CCA, SQA and PCAs will be provided at the end of the workshop.
 The cost is $125.
 For more information click here.

 The Global Alliance of Independent Ag Consultants (GAIAC) and NAICC will host their fourth joint consultant’s workshop on Tuesday afternoon, January 25, 2022, from 2:00 pm – 7:00 pm.